alexwlchan/alexwlchan.net/src/_drafts/school-stuff.md

 She'll never cringe at her teenage selfies or remember her childhood loves or reconnect with a friend she hasn't seen in a decade.
 She'll never be old enough for school to feel like a distant memory.

-Trans teens being murdered is the ultimate end state of transphobic and TERFery.
+Trans teens being murdered is the ultimate end state of transphobia and TERFery.
 It's what we get from a culture that says a dead trans person is better than a happy trans person.
 When prominent figures make sweeping statements like "do whatever necessary to keep men out of girls' bathrooms", it is grimly unsurprising that some people take that literally.